Lac-aux-Sables

-Lac-aux-Sables (/fr/) is a parish municipality in the Mékinac Regional County Municipality (MRC de Mékinac), in administrative district of the Mauricie region of the province of Quebec in Canada.
+Lac-aux-Sables (/fr/) is a parish municipality in the Mékinac Regional County Municipality (MRC de Mékinac), in administrative district of the Mauricie region of the province of Quebec, Canada.
 Its population centres are Lac-aux-Sables and Hervey-Jonction.

 Since its origins, the sector Hervey-Jonction with 300 inhabitants, is linked to the history of Lac-aux-Sables.
 Sector Hervey-Jonction is an area dotted with adventure vacation cottages, rivers, lakes and wild forests.
 On the religious aspect, the Catholic parish St. Leopold d'Hervey-Jonction serves the local population.
 On the civilian side, the sector is integrated into the municipality of Lac-aux-Sables.

 Hervey-Jonction is the location of the Hervey-Jonction Station that is used today as a switching point for two passenger Via Rail trains (Abitibi and Saguenay).
 Hervey-Jonction railway station was built in 1905 and is now the junction of trains from Montreal to Quebec City, Saguenay-Lac-Saint-Jean, Haut-Saint-Maurice (upper Saint-Maurice region) and Abitibi.